 Energy drink labels such as Joose and Four Loko, for example, contain extremely high levels of alcohol.
 A 23.5 ounce can of Joose contains 10 percent alcohol, while the same sized can of Four Loko pre-mixed energy drink contains 12 percent alcohol.
 That is the equivalent to drinking at least four beers, given that a standard 12-ounce glass of beer contains between 4 and 6 percent alcohol.
 The Four Loko pre-mixed drink also contains 135 milligrams of caffeine per 23.5-ounce can, while the same sized can of Joose has 54 milligrams of caffeine.

 Although every person responds to caffeine differently, care should still be taken when using energy drinks as the level of stimulant properties can react unfavorably.
 It’s important to note that energy drinks should never be consumed while exercising or used in place of water to rehydrate.
 The diuretic quality of caffeine can have the opposite effect, leaving you severely dehydrated.
 When used occasionally, energy drinks are not necessarily considered ‘bad’, but they should not be used as ‘natural alternatives’ to improved energy.
 Mayo Clinic’s Katherine Zeratsky, R.D., L.D. suggests people wanting to occasionally use energy drinks limit themselves to about 16 ounces (500 milliliters) a day.

 The effects of energy drinks are generally short-term boosts, however, researchers acknowledge that further studies are needed to evaluate the long-term effects of energy drink consumption and people with heart disease.
-Until then, it is recommended that children and adults with cardiac arrhythmias not consume energy drinks as the ingredients could instigate arrhythmias (an irregular heartbeat).
+Until then, it is recommended that children and adults with cardiac arrhythmia not consume energy drinks as the ingredients could instigate arrhythmia (an irregular heartbeat).